 How to Remortgage with Bad Credit

-There are several things you can do to increase your remortgage approval odds if you have terrible credit and need one.
+You can do several things to increase your remortgage approval odds if you have terrible credit and need one.

-1. To get the lowest rates and best terms, shop around for a variety of lenders.
+1. To get the lowest rates and best terms, shop for various lenders.

 Also, a mortgage broker may assist you in locating lenders that focus on remortgaging for borrowers with poor credit.
 In the United States, some mortgage brokers include

-2. Don’t rush the application process and be as detailed as you can in your responses.
+2. Take your time with the application process, and be as detailed as possible in your responses.

-Some examples of such documentation are bank statements, tax returns, and documents detailing any debts or credit problems.
-You should also be ready to explain any blemishes on your credit report and proof of the measures you’ve done to fix them.
+Some examples of such documentation are bank statements, tax returns, and documents detailing debts or credit problems.
+You should also be ready to explain any blemishes on your credit report and provide proof of the measures you’ve taken to fix them.

 3. You should assess how much equity you have in your home before you borrow money against it.